scars2ax/px/README.md

 {anthropic:estimatedQueueTime} - How much estimated time it will take for person in Anthropic queue to be processed.

 {turbo:activeKeys} - How many active Openai keys are turbo.

+{turbo:overQuotaKeys} - How many over quota keys are GPT-4

+{turbo:revokedKeys} - How many revoked keys are GPT-4

 {turbo:proomptersInQueue} - How many people are in Turbo request queue.

 {turbo:estimatedQueueTime} - How much estimated time it will take for person in Turbo queue to be processed.

 {gpt4:activeKeys} - How many active Openai keys are GPT-4.

+{gpt4:overQuotaKeys} - How many over quota keys are GPT-4

+{gpt4:revokedKeys} - How many revoked keys are GPT-4

 {gpt4:proomptersInQueue} - How many people are in GPT-4 request queue.

 {gpt4:estimatedQueueTime} - How much estimated time it will take for person in GPT-4 queue to be processed.

+{gpt432k:activeKeys} - How many active Openai keys are GPT-4 32K

+{gpt432k:overQuotaKeys} - How many over quota keys are GPT-4 32K

+{gpt432k:revokedKeys} - How many revoked keys are GPT-4 32K

 {config:page_body} - Don't use, it will show full raw html.